KhainTCore/wanderingThoughts/README.md

 * Abstract and clean up the CSS for components.
 At the moment there is a lot of duplication
 * Ensure scalability down to mobile
-* Create Favicon to server up
-* Hide console.logs if in Dev mode (on HTTP Errors)
+* Add loading bar for queries to indicate progress

 #### Photography